 What is 0.08 As a Percent?

-When you’re out having drinks with friends, you don’t think about the effects of alcohol in terms of numbers like .08 percent BAC (blood alcohol content).
-But that number is one that often comes up when it comes to whether or not you can drive your car.
-Let’s take a look at what 0.08 percent really means so you can make an informed decision the next time someone suggests going out after work or on the weekend.
+Having drinks with friends, you don’t think about BAC (blood alcohol content) numbers like 0.08 as a percent.
+However, that number often comes up when it comes to driving.
+Let’s look at 0.08 as a percentage next time someone suggests going out after work or on the weekend.

 A Review of Drinking Limits

-Averaging your blood alcohol content (BAC) over an hour or more may give you a different picture of how much you’ve actually had to drink than looking at your single BAC at any given time, explains The National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+Averaging your blood alcohol content (BAC) over an hour or more may give you a different picture of how much you’ve had to drink than looking at your single BAC at any given time, explains The National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 And when it comes to something as potentially dangerous as alcohol, accuracy counts.
-To calculate average BAC, take your weight in pounds and divide it by 2; then multiply that number by .0185—this works out to be .75 percent for someone who weighs 200 pounds.
+To calculate the average BAC, take your weight in pounds and divide it by 2; then multiply that number by 0.0185—this works out to be 0.75 percent for someone who weighs 200 pounds.

 How Much Alcohol Is in Beer?